ricardobenjaminventura/Cyber-Security-Lab/README.md

 # Cyber-Security-Lab
-Since graduating I built this multinode simulated enterprise network for penetration and security testing.
-It has redundant trunk links including two PfSense firewalls in the DMZ.
-Kali Linux was used for testing on the metasploitable and DC-1 vulnerable machines that simulate users.
-I included another remote network that utilizes CloudStack that emulates any IAAS requirments for testing cloud environments.
-This is an ongoing project as I hone what I've learned in Cyber Security and build on my previous Network Engineering knowledge.
+Since graduating, I have continued expanding my technical expertise by designing and maintaining a server environment and multi-node simulated enterprise network for penetration testing and security analysis.
+The lab includes redundant trunk links and dual pfSense firewalls configured within a DMZ architecture.
+I use Kali Linux to conduct testing against Metasploitable and DC-1 vulnerable machines that simulate real-world user systems and attack scenarios.

+I also integrated a separate remote network utilizing CloudStack to emulate IaaS environments for cloud security testing and administration.
+This remains an ongoing project that allows me to further develop my cybersecurity skills while building upon my prior experience in network engineering.

 # Server builds
 Local Server: